§Attribute-Derived Styling

 Published on

-ARIA attributes exist to expose interactive state and conditions to assistive technologies.
-Widely used attributes arearia-selected, aria-expanded, and aria-disabled.
+ARIA attributes expose state to assistive technologies.
+Common examples include aria-selected, aria-expanded, and aria-disabled.

 open,